joonaMakiKorte/MapViewer/README.md

 ## Usage

-- **Loading Maps**: Place your `.osm` files in the `maps` directory.
+- **Loading Maps**: Place your `.osm` files in the `resources` directory.
 The program will automatically load and merge them into a single graph.
 - **Navigating the Map**:
   - **Zoom**: Use the mouse scroll wheel.
-  - **Pan**: Click and drag the map.
+  - **Pan**: Click and hold the mouse scroll wheel and drag the map.
   - **Resize**: Adjust the window size.
-- **Creating Routes**: Click on two points on the map to calculate and visualize the shortest path between them.
+- **Creating Routes**: Click on two points on the map and then press Enter to calculate and visualize the shortest path between them.
 The route distance will be printed in the terminal.

 ## Project Structure